stazz/ts-http-server-sample/README.md

 # Architecture Layers of This Project
 On a higher level, this project architectural layers can be described as following:
-- The *entrypoint* file `src/index.ts` and REST API specification file `src/rest-endpoints.ts` are inside the highest layer, and the layer is directly depending on *business logic* and *glue layer*.
+- The *entrypoint* file `src/index.ts` and REST API specification file `src/protocol.ts` are inside the highest layer, and the layer is directly depending on *business logic* and *glue layer*.
 - The *business logic* layer is in `src/lib` directory, and it is directly depending on busines-related libraries and such (e.g. DB lib, but not visible in this sample just yet).
   It is **not depending** on things like HTTP protcols, validating its own input/output, etc (however, it can be validating e.g. output from DB queries, via some ORM library or something else).
 - The *generic REST API layer* is in `src/api/core` directory, further decomposed into smaller modules, and does not have any library dependencies.
   It allows to describe REST API structure and behaviour in generic, yet fully compile-time-safe way.
-- The *glue layer* is in the subdirectories of `src/api/` directory, except `core` one, and it is directly depending on *generic REST API layer* and *libraries*.
+- The *glue layer* is in the subdirectories of `src/api` directory, except `core` one, and it is directly depending on *generic REST API layer* and *libraries*.
   Notice that currently that folder only has support for `koa` and `io-ts`, as this is just a PoC.
+- The *backend demonstration layer* is in `src/backend/<data validation library>` folders, duplicated for each data validation library.
+  The layer demonstrates how to implement the backend using certain data validation library, and the specification in `src/protocol.ts`.
+  Notice that the layer is **agnostic to the HTTP server library used**.
+- The *frontend demonstration layer* is in `src/frontend/<data validation library>` folders, duplicated for each data validation library.
+  The layer demonstrates how to invoke backend API using certain data validation library, and the specification in `src/protocol.ts`.
+  Notice that the layer is **agnostic to HTTP invocation library used**.
-- The *libraries* are defined in `package.json` and right now include `koa` and `io-ts`, and their peer dependencies.
+- The *libraries* are defined in `package.json` and right now include all necessary dependencies to run all the possible server and data validation library combinations.

+# Current known limitations and shortcomings
+- The full URL needs to be specified both in `src/backend/<data validation library>` and `src/frontend/<data validation library>` code, and as such, does not adher to DRY principle.
+  This needs further investigated how feasible it is to make URL specification more DRY.
+- There currently are not unit tests.
+  They will be worked on as part of #4.
+- The automatic OpenAPI JSON schema specification generation from validation objects is not yet implemented.
+  Thus the generated OpenAPI document right now is very short stub.
+  This will be addresed by #3.